CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/05-Access-Workspace-Using-WVD-Client-Event.md

    ![ws name.](media/labinst23.png)

 4. Once connected it will show up like the screenshot given below.
-We will jump to **Step 14**.
+Now we will jump to **Step 14**.

    ![ws name.](media/labinst24.png)